Ferroic Polarization from Nonpolar Phonons

-To gain deeper insight into the higher-order dynamical charge contributions, we analyze the change of the charge density with polarization.
-Specifically, by utilizing projection operators \cite{Buiarelli2025ProDenCer, buiarelli2025alter}, we isolate the component of the charge density of a distorted structure that transforms according to the three-dimensional $\Gamma^-_4$ irrep of the parent space group, which is the polar representation.
+To gain deeper insight into the higher-order dynamical charge contributions, we utilize projection operators \cite{Buiarelli2025ProDenCer, buiarelli2025noncollinear}, isolating the component of the charge density of a distorted structure that transforms according to the three-dimensional $\Gamma^-_4$ irrep of the parent space group, which is the polar representation.
 The isosurfaces of charge density from DFT after this projection, where crystal structures with the amplitudes of each individual mode are fixed to 7.1 mÅ, are presented in Fig.~\ref{fig:charge_projection}.
 Yellow and cyan lobes indicate increase and decrease in the charge densities, respectively.
-The projected charge densities corresponding to the two hybrid combinations of nonpolar modes observed in ferroelectric Pca2$_1$ HfO$_2$, namely $\mathrm{X}^+_{5,z}\mathrm{X}^-_{5,z:\mathrm{Hf}}$, and $\mathrm{X}^+_{5,x}\mathrm{X}^-_{2,x}$, are shown in panels (a--b).
+The projected charge densities corresponding to the two combinations of nonpolar modes observed in ferroelectric Pca2$_1$ (\#29) HfO$_2$, namely $\mathrm{X}^+_{5,z}\mathrm{X}^-_{5,z:\mathrm{Hf}}$, and $\mathrm{X}^+_{5,x}\mathrm{X}^-_{2,x}$, are shown in panels (a--b).
 The associated second-order mode effective charges are listed in Table.~\ref{tab:charges}, including other mode pairs $\mathrm{X}^+_{5,y}\mathrm{X}^-_{2,y}$ and $\mathrm{X}^+_{5,z}\mathrm{X}^-_{5,z:\mathrm{O}}$.

-The projected charge distributions corresponding to hybrid mode $\mathrm{X}^+_{5,z}\mathrm{X}^-_{5,z:\mathrm{Hf}}$, shown in panel (a), reveal a net upward redistribution of charge localized around both Hf and O atoms, yielding an electric dipole directed along $-z$.
+The projected charge distributions corresponding to hybrid mode $\mathrm{X}^+_{5,z}\mathrm{X}^-_{5,z:\mathrm{Hf}}$, shown in panel (a), reveal a net upward redistribution of electrons localized around both Hf and O atoms, yielding an electric dipole directed along $-z$.
 In other words, even though neither $\mathrm{X}^+_{5,z}$ nor $\mathrm{X}^-_{5,z:\mathrm{Hf}}$ modes are polar, their combination give rise to parallel atomic dipoles on each ion.
 The lobes around oxygen atoms are strongly aligned with the tetrahedral Hf–O bonds, highlighting a bond-to-bond charge transfer mechanism that scales with the amplitudes of both $\mathrm{X}^+_{5,z}$ and $\mathrm{X}^-_{5,z:\mathrm{Hf}}$.
 Moreover, the projected charge density reveals that a significant portion of the dipole originates from the Hf ion, most likely due to electrostatic interactions with the induced charge arising from this bond-to-bond transfer.
-The projected charge plot for $\mathrm{X}^+_{5,x}\mathrm{X}^-_{2,x}$ hybrid mode, displayed in panels (b) is less informative---it is hard to observe atomic dipoles due to large $d_{xy}$ quadrupoles at each oxygen site.
+The second-order polarization from all sites are well aligned, resembling a ferroic order.